About Us

 Write or post your views supporting or defending the Monarchy on media websites, blogs, and social media – and of course to federal and provincial legislators.

-Encourage the singing of both God Save the Queen (the Royal anthem) and O Canada (the national anthem) at public occasions, at your place of worship, and at your lodge, service club, community event, choral festival and your kids’ hockey finals—make sure everyone knows the words.
+Encourage the singing of both God Save the King (the Royal anthem) and O Canada (the national anthem) at public occasions, at your place of worship, and at your lodge, service club, community event, choral festival and your kids’ hockey finals—make sure everyone knows the words.

 Encourage the celebration of Victoria Day as the monarch’s official birthday in Canada.